 Business success has its pitfalls.
 Sure, there’s the money, profile, holidays, and champagne breakfasts, but there’s also the perpetual feeling that you don’t know what you’re doing.
-You’re lost in emails and you’re drowning in niggly little tasks.
 Suddenly, champagne doesn’t seem like such a good idea.

 But why?
 We live in the age of automation.
-It’s 10:30am and your competitors are already tipsy, safe in the knowledge that their CRM system has all their data organised with notifications flying out to relevant members of their team.
-They’re not following up team members to find out what needs doing and when, nor are they flicking through the old filofax looking for phone numbers.
+It’s 10:30am and your competitors are already tipsy, safe in the knowledge that their data is organised with notifications flying out to relevant members of their team.
+They are doing this with the help of a CRM system.